Evobolics/Evo.Modules/README.md

 The **BuildHostConfiguration** method creates the hosts configuration.
 There are in fact two configurations that are built out during the course of building out a host, each created using a [ConfigurationBuilder](https://github.com/dotnet/runtime/blob/master/src/libraries/Microsoft.Extensions.Configuration/src/ConfigurationBuilder.cs).
 The first is host configuration contains any settings needed to determine how the host should be built.
 The second is the application configuration which is generally what developers access when requesting a copy of the configuration.

-<div style="margin-left:30px;">*Note a lot of the extension libraries have been moved from the [extensions repo](https://github.com/dotnet/extensions) to the [dotnet runtime repo](https://github.com/dotnet/runtime)* Old .NET Core 3.1 branches still remain though in extensions for historical reasons.</div>
+>*Note a lot of the extension libraries have been moved from the [extensions repo](https://github.com/dotnet/extensions) to the [dotnet runtime repo](https://github.com/dotnet/runtime)* Old .NET Core 3.1 branches still remain though in extensions for historical reasons.</div>

 # References